Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Decan (Decanate)

 A one-third (ten-degree) sector of a sign.
-Each sign has three decanates: 0-10 degrees, 11-20 degrees and 21-30 degrees.
+Each sign has three decanates: 1-10 degrees, 11-20 degrees and 21-30 degrees.
 Each decan has its own ruler, based on the rulership of the first, fifth and ninth sign of its triplicity, counting the current sign as the first.
 For example, the first decan of Aries is ruled by Mars, the second by the Sun and the third by Jupiter.
 According to Alan Leo, each decan is also divided into two faces, a positive and a negative, each with its own ruler.
 Ptolemy has a different decan rulership system, see Ptolemy's Table.
 Decanates themselves are also known as faces.
-Decans originally derive from ancient Egytian astrology, where the decans were considered paramount, before being subsumed in Hellenistic times under the Chaldean 12-sign zodiac.
+Decans originally derive from ancient Egyptian astrology, where the decans were considered paramount, before being subsumed in Hellenistic times under the Chaldean 12-sign zodiac.
+The circle of the 36 decans was deemed to lie beyond the zodiac, each one being governed by a particular spiritual entity.

 Decile